Sustainable tourism:

 When compiling our trips we take people, environment, nature and culture into account, so that the holidays are not only special for now, but so that the next generations can also enjoy authentic, adventurous trips in Tanzania.

 Sustainable tourism – better holidays – helps to minimize the negative impact on nature and the environment and that local people, local guides and hotel and pension owners can benefit from our arrival.
+This way you ensure that you support the development of the country with your trip.

 To make our trips as sustainable as possible we choose the following seven means: